 As a basic need for landscape photography, you should have the following equipment to get you started:

 - Tripod – Any tripod will do, they vary in prices but a good sturdy one will be a good start.
 You can upgrade it at a later date.

-- Remote Shutter Button – This is really handy to have in your bag, especially when shooting low light scenes such as night photography etc. If you can buy one that is remote controlled, it is far better than a wired one, especially when the wind pick up.
+- Remote Shutter Button – This is really handy to have in your bag.
+Especially when shooting low light scenes like night photography etc. I recommend buying a rieless type.
+It is far better than a wired one, especially when the wind picks up.

 - Cleaning Equipment – Essential especially when at the beach and there is a lot of spray around.
 A cloth that does not scratch your lens is essential and some fluid specially made for cleaning lenses.

 - Lenses – If using a dslr, you may want to think about the lens you will be needing.
 When shooting landscapes, it is best to use the widest lens available to you.
 They come in both forms, either a zoom (i.e. 28-70mm) type or a prime (fixed focus i.e. 21mm).
 I prefer a prime lens due to the sharpness of them over a zoom lens but this is dependant on your budget.
 It is also handy to carry a telephoto for those close ups too.